 Would it be beneficial to shadow a PA before applying to UF’s School of Physician Assistant Studies?

 Applicants should arrange with one or more PAs to “shadow” them on a regular basis, i.e., 3-4 hours a week for the equivalent of a semester.
 Primary care (family medicine, general internal medicine, general pediatrics, emergency medicine) and surgical service settings are recommended, but any hospital or clinic setting where the PA is a member of the medical team will help you to gain a clear understanding of the role that the PA plays.
 Shadowing experiences are to be included on the CASPA application.

 What kind of references should I request for my application?

 Professional references are recommended by the Admissions Committee.
 The university of Florida School of Physician Assistant Studies requires a minimum of three references.
-The School recommends at least one reference from: a physician or nurse who has supervised the applicant in a clinical setting; a PA familiar with the applicant’s clinical work and/or mentored the applicant; another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
+The School requires one reference from a licensed clinical provider such as a PA-C, MD, DO, NP etc. We recommend references from supervisors in the health care field and from individuals who have known and observed you with patients.
 In order to be considered “familiar with an applicant’s clinical skills” the reference should have worked with the applicant for a minimum of six months.